shoeb816/grafana-loki/README.md

 `[root@devopsrnd ~]# helm repo add grafana https://grafana.github.io/helm-charts
 `

-2.Then we will install it using the following command.
+2. Then we will install it using the following command.

 the below command will install loki & promtail to monitoring namespace, setup data retention to 240h & also setup a PVC for loki to persist the data stored in loki pods.(Consider Grafana,prometheus are already Installed)